testcontainers/java-module-workshop/module-7/README.md

 # Spring Boot Service Connections

+> [!NOTE]
+> There is a [blog-post](https://www.docker.com/blog/building-spring-boots-serviceconnection-for-testcontainers-wiremock/) with more details

 In Spring Boot 3.1, the notion of `ConnectionDetails` and `ServiceConnection` were introduced.
 WireMock is not supported by Spring Boot but we can build our own implementation.